Nelson County Schools among the most energy efficient school districts in Kentucky

 Actual Savings: $1,497,584 Per Year

-Managing the logistics, scheduling and coordination of multiple trades within the confines of a tight schedule of the school system’s summer break.
+Managing the logistics, scheduling and coordination of multiple subcontractors within the confines of a tight schedule during the school system’s summer break

 CMTA is a fantastic partner.
 They answer questions promptly and accurately and continue to help even when there isn’t a fee.